antarctica/bas-style-kit-docs/README.md

 [TODO]

-To bring up this project using Docker [Experimental!]:
+To create or update the Docker image for this project [Experimental!]:

 ```
 $ cd bas-style-kit-docs/
+$ docker login docker-registry.data.bas.ac.uk
-$ docker build -t antarctica/bsk-docs:alpine-001 .
+$ docker build -t docker-registry.data.bas.ac.uk/bsk/bas-style-kit-docs:alpine .
 ```

-Where: `001` is an incrementing number, e.g. `001`, `002`, etc.

-**Note:** In future this docker image will be built centrally.
+**Note:** The Docker image for this project is hosted in the BAS Docker Registry, which is private.
+You will need an account for the [BAS GitLab instance](https://gitlab.data.bas.ac.uk) to use this registry.

 ## Usage